sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

                     leaf since {
                         /*
-                        This limits the auto-invoked techsupport to only collect the logs & core-dumps generated since the time provided
                         Any valid date string of the formats specified here (https://www.gnu.org/software/coreutils/manual/html_node/Date-input-formats.html) can be used.
 If this value is not explicitly configured or a non-valid string is provided, a default value of "2 days ago" is used
                         */
+                        description "Limits the auto-invoked techsupport to only collect the logs & core-dumps generated since the time provided";
                         type string;
                     }
               }